Blink XT2 Review

 Blink XT2 vs. Wyze Cam

-Looking for a good deal?
-Wyze dramatically undercuts the competition with its $30 price tag.
+Looking for a good deal? security camera dramatically undercuts the competition with its $30 price tag.
 It also offers three times the field of view of other security cameras with a horizontal 360 degree view.

 Why was Blink XT2 unavailable?